ddev/ddev/docs/content/developers/building-contributing.md

     Verify the replacement worked by running `ddev -v`.
 The output should be something like `ddev version v1.23.5-98-g3c93ae87e`, instead of the regular `ddev version v1.23.5`.

+    You need to run `ddev poweroff` and `ddev start` to download the Docker images that it needs.

-    !!!tip "macOS and Unsigned Binaries"
+    !!!warning "macOS and Unsigned Binaries"
         macOS doesn’t like these downloaded binaries, so you’ll need to bypass the automatic quarantine to use them:

         ```bash
         xattr -r -d com.apple.quarantine /usr/local/bin/ddev